 The Wrangell-St. Elias mountains are a mountain kingdom with unrivaled splendor.
 Towering peaks, enormous ice fields, raging glacial rivers and ice scoured valleys make this National Park a dramatic destination for your wilderness adventure.

 With 9.6 million acres of designated wilderness Wrangell- St. Elias National Park is part of the largest federally protected area in the world and is a UNESCO World Heritage Site.
 Rising from the Copper River and its bird- rich delta to 18,000 foot peaks.

 The high country supports Dall sheep and mountain goats.
 The lush, green glacial valleys have bears, moose, wolf, and lynx.
 Alaska’s Copper River and its tributaries fill with millions of the world-famous Copper River Salmon each summer.

 If rafting is what you are dreaming of, we can guide you down the Nabesna, Chisana or Nizina.
 Or if you think that Packrafting is even better we have lots of great routes we would love to show you.
-With 9 million acres of wilderness to choose from, we’ll help you see the best of the Wrangells.
+With millions of acres of wilderness to choose from, we’ll help you see the best of the Wrangells.

 Glacier Bay is so much more than the what you can see from a Cruise Ship!
 We favor the quiet corners of the park where there are more animals than people, where we can camp and explore this exceptional National Park.
 Together with Kluane and Tatshenshini parks in Canada and Wrangell St Elias National Park, Glacier Bay is part of a UNESCO World Heritage site and the largest wilderness on earth.